Authored by the expert who managed and guided the team behind the Uganda Property Pack

 What's a realistic budget to get a comfortable property in Wakiso as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Wakiso is around $150,000 (approximately 555 million UGX or 140,000 EUR), which gives you access to properties with reliable utilities, decent road access, and cleaner paperwork.
+As of early 2026, the realistic minimum budget to get a comfortable, move-in-ready property in Wakiso is around $150k (about UGX 540 million or roughly €127,000), which is where you start finding homes with reliable water, electricity, decent road access, and clean paperwork.

 What can I get with a $200k budget in Wakiso as of 2026?